 Nylon floss has been around for years and comes waxed or unwaxed and in several flavor options.
 This type of floss is made from several strands of nylon fibers that can sometimes rip or tear away.
 If this is something you prefer to avoid, monofilament floss (more like tape) will not shred but can be more expensive.
 Both are great for flossing, and it really is just a matter of preference.
 Experiment with different types of floss to find the best variety for you.
 The less frustrating the process of flossing, the more likely you will be to keep up with it.

-Who doesn’t love that feeling of having your teeth cleaned at the dentist ?
+Who doesn’t love that feeling of having your teeth cleaned at the dentist?
 Flossing is a big part of that.
 When you visit your dentist, they always want to know if you are consistently flossing.
 It is often the one piece of dental hygiene that people generally forget.
-If you make it a part of your routine your teeth and gums will be healthier, your dentist will be happier, and your smile will be brighter.
+If you make it a part of your routine, your teeth and gums will be healthier, your dentist will be happier, and your smile will be brighter.
 Visiting your dentist every six months for a checkup and cleaning is important.
-With regular visits, any changes can be detected early and necessary preventative measure put into place immediately.
+With regular visits, any changes can be detected early and necessary preventative measures put into place immediately.